Putting It All Together

 // Count dots using reduction

-dotCount := reduce.Sum(dotMaskTotal)
+dotCount := reduce.Add(dotMaskTotal)

 if dotCount != 3 {